 What else makes Lonsdaleite a dazzling wonder of a property?
 How about an amazing central foyer with a six-sided floating staircase that leads down to five ensuite bedrooms; an elevator that takes you to a private level to the master suite with a huge white-onyx bathroom with a 360-degree glass shower; a two-story great room, formal dining room, gourmet kitchen, and breakfast room with 24-karat-gold-leaf walls; a grand entertainment room with 178 floating Swarovski candles; and a world-class Penthouse level where automatic drapes unveil a $1,800,000 sculpture?

 Let’s start with the huge glass staircase, which anchors the home.
+Walk into the foyer, and catch a glimpse of the luxurious and intriguing six-sided staircase.
 This stunning engineering wonder shows no visible support beams and seems to float in the air.

 Meet and Greet

 The dramatic staircase opens into a Grand Reception Area – where on one side are two towering fireplaces framed by 35-foot floor-to-ceiling glass windows that provide panoramic views of the magnificent Swiss Alps, and opposite the fireplaces is a wall covered with mink.

 On the other side of the grand reception room is another whimsical feature of Lonsdaleite – a crushed-red-velvet-encased library.
 Press a button, and the scarlet walls open into a secret home office.